gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Now we're ready to render

-First we animate the bones, conmputing a new world matrix for each
+First we animate the bones, computing a new world matrix for each

 ```
 var t = time * 0.001;